GowthamGoush/Amazing_Sites/README.md

   </details>

 ## B
 - [Boil The Frog](http://boilthefrog.playlistmachinery.com/) - Create a playlist of songs that moves seamlessly from one artist to another according to Spotify's artist similarity algorithm.
 (Ex.
-Justin Bieber to Jimi Hendrix, Miley Cyrus to Miles Davis, The Carter Family to Rammstein).
+Justin Bieber to Jimi Hendrix, Miley Cyrus to Miles Davis, The Carter Family to Rammstein). resolve #58
   <details>
     <summary>Preview</summary>
     <img src="PREVIEWS/BoilTheFrog_HannahWritesCode.jpg">